Updated: Oct 30

 To convert active dry yeast to instant yeast, simply divide the total amount of active dry yeast by 1.25.
 Therefore, 1 g of instant yeast = 1.25 g of active dry yeast.

-FOR THE RED BEAN PASTE
+RED BEAN PASTE

 If you are using canned red beans, they tend to be slightly more liquid.
 To make them into a paste consistency, transfer them onto a non stick pan and sprinkle 1 -2 teaspoons corn flour then stir over the heat until it starts to thicken.
 Transfer onto a bowl and cover with food wrap and leave to cool completely before using.